 Egli/ella are used only when they are the subject of the sentence.
 They mean he/she.
 Lui/lei are used when they are the object (only after the verb) and with preposition, like him/her.

 P.S.
 But you have still to study lo/la and gli/le (not the articles) .

-Could you give an example in English of he/she being subject in one sentence and object in another?
+Ok:Could you give an example in English of he/she being subject in one sentence and object in another?
 I might pick it up then.

 What do you mean lo/la gli/le not the articles?
 Are they used for other purposes than the definitive article?

-Living in Vienna and knowing people who learn Italian, I noticed, that here the words "egli, ella, essi" are not teached: they only theach to use "lui, lei, loro".
-I would like to ask to foreign people, if the learned the verbs using "lui" or "egli".
+I'd LOVE to have a formal thread about these.
+I've seen them here on the forum and have been told that they are used formally - little else.Living in Vienna and knowing people who learn Italian, I noticed, that here the words "egli, ella, essi" are not taught: they only teach the use of "lui, lei, loro".
+I would like to ask non-native speakers, if they learn verbs using "lui" or "egli".
 And what do the Italians think about?
-Is it good to teach directly "lui" or it should be avoided?
+Is it good to teach "lui" or it should be avoided?

 Please answer and correct me!

 I was never taught egli, ella, and essi.
 I don't really even know what they are.
 I see them once in a while, and I remember hearing them for the first time from a nun.

 "to teach" is irregular in the past, quindi e' "taught" not "teached"